- 1

 8 Nonlinear Regression

 We established earlier that linear in the parameters does not mean a straight line.
-Three practically useful forms:
+Here are the three most practically useful nonlinear forms — all estimable by OLS.

 8.1 Log Transformations